Skip to Content

 Then we found our hotel.
 We stayed at the Sir Francis Drake, and it was so lovely!!!
 You can see my Klean Kanteen on the counter.
 Carrying your own water minimizes single-use waste!

-sustainable party decorations
+sustainable party decor

-Ali had been up in the room decorating with sustainable party decorations.
+Ali had been up in the room decorating with sustainable party decor.
 Compostable crepe paper lined the ceilings, and she put together a killer playlist.
 I have to admit — being in musical theatre, my musical tastes are a little obscure.
 But, she nailed it.

 And we got to sing “Take Me or Leave Me” in perfect harmony… one of the highlights of my evening.